Granite or Quartz Countertops

 The Greener Building Material

 Quartz is generally considered a greener choice because it’s made from waste stone, and therefore unlike Granite, it doesn’t require mining slabs or shipping them around the globe.

 “Nothing beats the real thing.”
 This is the approach of homeowners who really enjoy having natural materials in their home.

-When you look at natural stone, you see the striations and slight color changes that make the stone unique.
-The color and design is real.
+When you look at the natural stone, you see the striations and slight color changes that make the stone unique.
+The color and design are real.

-With Quartz countertops you can get the look (and durability) of stone but maintenance and hygiene is easier because you don’t have to reseal the countertop.
+With Quartz countertops, you can get stone’s look (and durability), but maintenance and hygiene are easier because you don’t have to reseal the countertop.